Big Brother Canada season 11: Dead Last Nomination

 In Week 2, the HouseGuest who placed last in the Head of Household competition was automatically nominated as the Dead Last Nominee.
 After the pair of Renee and Shanaya came in last place during the HoH competition, they faced off in a second competition in which the loser would automatically become a third nominee for the week.
 Renee lost the competition, and therefore became the Dead Last Nominee for the week.
 While the Dead Last Nominee could not pick a player for the Power of Veto competition, they could still be taken off the block if the Veto is used on them.
 If the Dead Last Nominee is removed from the block, the HoH would then have to still choose a replacement nominee.

 Belairdirect Eviction Protection Insurance

-Occasionally throughout the season, the public would vote for one HouseGuest to earn the Belairdirect Eviction Protection Insurance.
+Occasionally throughout the season, Canada would vote for one HouseGuest to earn the Belairdirect Eviction Protection Insurance.
 The HouseGuest who receives the most votes would be immune from that week's eviction.
-The voter may public may vote for multiple HouseGuests with no vote limits being imposed.
+The voter mmay vote for multiple HouseGuests with no vote limits being imposed.
 Once that HouseGuest earns immunity, they would not be eligible again to receive this immunity for the rest of the season.
 This immunity was sponsored by BelAirDirect.